brendon-wong/flask-exercises/Unit 2/07-auth-and-oauth/05-oauth/readme.md

 2. Add OAuth to your users and messages app!
 Allow users to log in with their email and password as well as log in through Twitter!

+Brendon's Notes:
+- This article has a good description of OAuth2, including articles and helpful diagrams: https://www.digitalocean.com/community/tutorials/an-introduction-to-oauth-2